Risks for thyroid cancer

 Tall height

-The following factors have been linked with thyroid cancer, but there is not enough evidence to show for sure that they are risk factors.
-More research is needed to clarify the role of these factors for thyroid cancer.
+The following have been linked with an increased risk of thyroid cancer, but more research is needed to know for sure that they are risks:

 • a diet low in iodine